dullhunk/book/careers-lab/cvapps/verbsoft.md

 * engineered
 * enhanced
 * ensured (e.g. quality)
+* estimated (e.g. how long it would take, remember that [cost estimation is hard](http://softwareengineering.stackexchange.com/questions/60994/why-is-software-schedule-estimation-so-hard) and therefore a valuable skill)
 * experimented (e.g. with a new API for example)
 * fixed (a bug or bugs)
 * gathered (requirements)